-I have been searching in Redirecting to latest version of documentation and the web in general for a complete control loop architecture of the px4 without much success.
+I have been searching in Library has been merged into the PX4 User Guide and the web in general for a complete control loop architecture of the px4 without much success.
 So, I started looking at the source code, specially the mc_att_control_main.cpp and mc_pos_control_main.cpp files, and I came up with this.

 So, I know that there are many scale factors not being shown.
 But, is this the control loop architecture implemented in the px4 source code for a quadcopter in stable flight?